Scrum, a beginner’s experience

 I recently joined Boost after spending over a decade in the UK.
-Having worked within a traditional project management process over the last 5 years, I was very keen to learn about the benefits of Agile project management, specifically the benefits of Scrum and the comparison with my previous experience of web development projects.
+Having worked with a traditional project management process over the last 5 years, I was very keen to learn about the benefits of Agile project management, specifically the benefits of Scrum and the comparison with my previous experience of web development projects.

-What I found after a week of observation was that unlike my previous experience of web development projects, an ‘us and them’ (supplier v client) situation causing conflict and resentment is less likely to arise under Scrum.
-This is due to the scrum itself - both supplier and client are team members with clearly defined roles and responsibilities.
+What I found after a week of observation was that, unlike my previous experience of web development projects, an ‘us and them’ (supplier v client) situation causing conflict and resentment is less likely to arise under Scrum.
+This is due to the scrum itself – both supplier and client are team members with clearly defined roles and responsibilities.

 I was asked to observe a number of Scrum meetings in my first week; a stand-up, story sizing meeting and a retrospective.

 The stand up occurs daily and is a chance for the team to confirm what they are working on and to communicate progress from the previous day.
 I was immediately struck by the fact that each team member contributed to the stand up in the same way – developers are not asked what they are working on, they tell the team what they are working on and have the opportunity to identify any blockers to their progress.
 Although brief and straightforward this meeting immediately appears to be beneficial for a number of reasons.

 - the entire team knows exactly where in the sprint each person is

 - progress is seen as it happens, stories are closed out each day throughout the sprint